 • Avoiding sex: During a UTI, it is a good idea to avoid sexual intercourse, as this can introduce more bacteria into the urinary tract.

 Home remedies do not work for everyone.
-A person with a UTI should consult their doctor before trying alternative strategies.
+People with UTIs should consult their doctors before trying alternative strategies.

 It is not always possible to prevent UTIs.
 However, certain lifestyle changes may help, such as: